Columbus City Center: History

 Columbus City Center was developed by the city as part of the Capitol South development, opening on August 18, 1989.
 Lazarus, already open since 1851, was made one of the original anchor stores by connecting it with the mall via an enclosed bridge across High Street.
 The Lazarus store by City Center was the flagship Lazarus store.
 The other original anchor stores were Marshall Field's and Jacobson's.
-Taubman Company leased and managed the building until control was later taken over by Mills Corporation.
+Taubman Centers leased and managed the building until control was later taken over by The Mills Corporation.
 Early leasing efforts were substantially enhanced when Limited Brands (now known as L Brands), a locally based dominant specialty retailer, announced that all of its brands would have a presence at the center.

 In 2003, the Marshall Field's store became a Kaufmann's.
 It was later rebranded as Macy's following the Federated-May merger of 2005.

-Decline
+Decline and closure

 During its last decade of operation, City Center's positioning as the premier shopping destination in Columbus was eliminated, due primarily to the opening of the three shopping centers across the northern end of Columbus, and the closing of its key anchor tenants.
 At the mall's peak in 1992, it had 144 tenants occupying 1250000 sqft of retail space; just 17 years later, in 2009, there were only eight small stores open for business, occupying 5000 sqft.

-Competition from new shopping centers
+Competition from new shopping centers (1997-2002)

 In July 1997, The Mall at Tuttle Crossing opened on the northwest side of Columbus.
 The developers of City Center also built Tuttle.
 Though its opening had a much more devastating effect on the nearby Westland Mall, Tuttle presented an attractive alternative for upscale shoppers in the surrounding area who would have otherwise shopped at City Center.
-However, Tuttle alone did not have the capacity to decimate City Center, as City Center was still a convenient destination for wealthy residents in eastside suburbs such as Bexley, Pickerington, New Albany, and others.
+However, Tuttle alone did not have the capacity to decimate City Center, as City Center was still a convenient destination for wealthy residents in eastside suburbs such as Bexley, Pickerington, New Albany, and others, although the opening of Easton Town Center in June 1999 dramatically changed that and the overall outlook on shopping centers in Columbus.

-The opening of Easton Town Center in June 1999 dramatically changed the outlook on shopping centers in Columbus.
-Located near the intersection of the I-270 Outerbelt, I-670, and SR-161 on the northeast side of Columbus, Easton presented a unique mixed-use format that was instantly successful.
+Located near the intersection of the I-270 Outerbelt, I-670, and SR-161 on the northeast side of Columbus, Easton Town Center presented a unique mixed-use format that was instantly successful.
 The combination of Easton and Tuttle gave nearly all wealthy suburban shoppers throughout Columbus more convenient shopping options.
 In conjunction to driving significant retail traffic away from downtown, Easton also hastened the downfall of nearby Northland Mall.

 To make matters worse for City Center, Glimcher Realty Trust opened Polaris Fashion Place in October 2001.
 The mall was built on the far northern end of Columbus to capture the corridor of suburban development in the Columbus suburbs of Powell and Worthington, as well as the rapid population growth in nearby Delaware and Union counties.
-With this trifecta of new shopping centers across the wealthy northern end of Columbus, tenants fled City Center and Northland Mall (closed 2002).
+With this trifecta of new shopping centers across the wealthy northern end of Columbus, tenants fled City Center and Northland Mall, which closed in 2002.